Nopal: Culinary use

 Nopales are most commonly used in Mexican cuisine in dishes such as huevos con nopales "eggs with nopal", carne con nopales "meat with nopal", tacos de nopales, in salads with tomato, onion, and queso panela (panela cheese), or simply on their own as a side vegetable.
 Nopales have also grown to be an important ingredient in New Mexican cuisine and in Tejano culture of Texas.

 Nutrition

 Raw nopal fruit is 94% water, 3% carbohydrates, 1% protein, and contains negligible fat (table).
-In a reference amount of 100 g, the fruit supplies 67 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of manganese (20% DV), while containing moderate amounts (10-13%) of vitamin C, calcium, and magnesium (table).
+In a reference amount of 100 g, the fruit supplies 67 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of manganese, while containing moderate amounts (10-13%) of vitamin C, calcium, and magnesium (table).

 A 2011 study found that its carbohydrate, fiber, and calcium contents increase as the plant matures, each becoming highest at 135 days.
 The calcium may not be biologically available, however, because it is present as calcium oxalate, a non-absorbable complex in the small intestine.